Post

 3-3.
 Main Settings

 Apply the necessary settings in the _config.yml file in the root directory and the _data/contact.yml, _data/share.yml files.
 The comments are well-written and the settings are intuitive, so you can apply them without much difficulty.
-The settings that require separate work externally include registering an authentication code for Google Search Console integration and linking webmaster tools like Google Analytics or GoatCounter, but these procedures are not really complicated and are not the core topic I want to cover in this post, so I’ll omit detailed descriptions.
+The settings that require separate work externally include registering an authentication code for Google Search Console integration and linking webmaster tools like Google Analytics or GoatCounter, but these procedures are not really complicated and are not the core topic I want to cover in this article, so I’ll omit detailed descriptions.

 3-4.
 Building Locally